 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 94.6% of the total number of points available, with 7.4% exception reporting.
+The most recent published results showed that 94.3% of the total number of points available was achieved, with 5.5% exception reporting.
 (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
 This practice was not an outlier for any QOF (or other national) clinical targets.
-Data from 2014/2015 showed:
+Data from 2014/2015 showed;

 - Performance for diabetes related indicators was similar to the CCG and national average.
-The practice achieved 87.2% compared to the CCG average of 89.3% and the national average of 89%. - The percentage of patients with hypertension having regular blood pressure tests was similar to the CCG and national average.
-The practice achieved 77.9% compared to the CCG average of 81.7% and the national average of 83.5%. - Performance for mental health related indicators was lower than the CCG and national average.
-The practice achieved 80.8% compared to the CCG average of 89.9% and the national average of 92.8%.
+The practice achieved 83.7% compared to the CCG average of 89.2% and the national average of 89.1%. - The percentage of patients with hypertension having regular blood pressure tests was similar to the CCG and national average.
+The practice achieved 80.2% compared to the CCG average of 79% and the national average of 84.6%. - Performance for mental health related indicators was similar to the CCG and national average.
+The practice achieved 88.1% compared to the CCG average of 87.7% and the national average of 88.3%.